Routes » Maah Daah Hey Trail

 For a small fee the forest service will mail you an excellent map of the trail, which has an elevation profile on it.
 Be sure to also bring a highway map/ coarse scale topo map of the area.
 If you need to bail, the highway that parallels the trail is just of the trail map in most spots, so being able to find a route out of the back country onto the highway requires an additional map.

-There are several ranchers in the area who act as hunting guides/outfitters and can be hired to shuttle you and your bikes to the other end of the trail.
-Remember that the Rocky Mountain Time Zone line runs right through this area, so be sure to check what time someone is on when making appointments. check with the chamber of commerce.
+There are several ranchers in the area who act as hunting guides/outfitters and can be hired to shuttle you and your bikes to the other end of the trail, Dakota Cyclery in Medora does as well.
+With some talking and explanation, we managed to get a taxi in Wiliston to drop us off on the trail.
+Remember that the Rocky Mountain Time Zone line runs right through this area, so be sure to check what time someone is on when making appointments.

 Hazards

 If you read any trip reports two warning stand out: bring more water and watch out for cactus thorns in your tubes.
 The water can be a challenge.
 The thorns are easily dealt with by using tubeless tires with Stan’s.
 I used an ultralight 127tpi casing tire and had no flats, but plenty of thorns in my shoes and shorts.
 Or you could use Slimed tubes.
 There are few sharp rocks, so you can use a lighter casing tire without to much risk.
 It helps if your tires clear mud reasonably well, because of puddles and stream crossings, the same goes for your pedals.
 The Bentonite clay is extremely sticky.
 It filled up my Candy pedals completely so I had to poke out the mud with a twig, a few times.
 The other hazard is the crossing of the Little Missouri river.
-If it is running high take the road around over the bridge, even in nice weather the water is fast and cold and the time spent cleaning off the mud makes up for part of the loss from the detour.
+If it is running high you might have to start or end at the river.
+Even in nice weather the water is fast and very cold.

 GPS Data